 Mabel’s Women Empowerment Program was started in September 2000.
 To date more than 200 women have completed the 6-month program, learning handicrafts as well as tailoring.
 Many save to purchase their own sewing machine in order to work at home to earn income to help support their families.

-Charlet Selvi has been Director of Mabel’s Women Empowerment Program since June of 2005.
-She comes from a poor family and she has nine siblings.
-She is the youngest child in her family and her parents were able to send her to a Government-approved tailoring course, which helps her complement her family income and educate her daughter, who is currently studying for a B.Ed. degree.
+Charlet Selvi has been the Director of Mabel’s Women Empowerment Program since June of 2005.
+She comes from a poor family and has nine siblings.
+She is the youngest child in her family, and her parents were able to send her to a Government-approved tailoring course, which helps her complement her family income and educate her daughter, who is currently studying for a B.Ed. degree.
 Charlet’s husband is an electrician, and his jobs are not regular.
-There have been times when her husband has not had work and at those crucial times, Charlet’s work has sustained the family.
-Her job is a blessing to her family, and she is very grateful to God Almighty, Jesus Christ and Bethania for the opportunity to work at Mabel’s Care Centre.
+There have been times when her husband has not had work, and at those crucial times, Charlet’s work has sustained the family.
+Her job is a blessing to her family, and she is very grateful to God Almighty, Jesus Christ and Bethania Kids for the opportunity to work at Mabel’s Care Centre.
 Charlet plays a major role in stitching uniforms for the care centre children.
 She loves to teach the women and she helps them understand how their tailoring skills can help their own families.

 She has a cordial relationship with her colleagues and students.
 Charlet and her team willingly help the Mabel’s Day Care staff and children in time of need.